-A delicious and easy fudge recipe that's perfect for fall.
-Flavors of pumpkin, cinnamon, nutmeg and white chocolate make this recipe a must for the fall season.
-Pumpkin Spice Fudge makes a great hostess gift, or a delicious indulgent treat to have throughout the holidays.
+A delicious, easy fudge recipe that's perfect for fall.
+Flavors of pumpkin spice,white chocolate and marshmallow make this recipe a must for the fall season.
+Pumpkin Spice Fudge makes a great hostess gift, or an indulgent treat to have throughout the holidays.

 You'll need a candy thermometer